sugrowth/scrolloff/project.md

 ---

 ## 0. Executive Summary
-Unscroll eliminates mindless doomscrolling by **intercepting reflex app opens** and **rewarding real-world focus** with limited "scroll windows."
+ScrollOff eliminates mindless doomscrolling by **intercepting reflex app opens** and **rewarding real-world focus** with limited "scroll windows."
 Users mark distraction apps (e.g., Instagram, YouTube, TikTok, etc.), which remain **locked by default.** They **earn credits** by staying scroll-free or completing short focus sessions; these credits unlock distraction apps for a fixed duration before auto-locking again.

 **What's New in v2.0:**
 - **Intelligent notification handling** prevents users from missing important messages